 This schema was designed to maximize extensibility so it that represent a wide range of applications, even with non-FIX protocols.
 Most elements allow addition of attributes, and types allow additional child elements, possibly conformant to other XML schemas.

-Content ownership and history

 Provenance

 The <metadata> element is used to identify a particular Interfaces file and the issuer of that file.
 It can contain any of the elements defined by the Dublin Core XML schema.
 Recommended elements include publisher, date, and rights.